-Containerization is the use of shipping containers to transport goods using inter-modal transportation systems such as airways, waterways, roads or railroads.
+Containerization uses shipping containers to transport goods using inter-modal transportation systems such as airways, waterways, roads or railroads.
+The process helps store several pieces of freight within one large container or single unit.

-Modern containers are handled using cranes, forklifts, and other machines and tracked by computer.
 The most common container dimensions are 20 ft., 40 ft., 45 ft., and 53 ft.
-The main types are:
+Here are the main types of containers and the role they play in transportation.

 Benefits of Containerization

-- Eliminates need for intermediate, labour-intensive cargo handling
+- Eliminates the need for intermediate, labour-intensive cargo handling

 - Reduces the risk of damage and theft